android-hacker/VirtualXposed/README.md

 Introduction
 ------------
-**VirtualXposed** is a simple APP based on [VirtualApp](https://github.com/asLody/VirtualApp) and [epic](https://github.com/tiann/epic) to use Xposed Module without root, unlock the bootloader, or flash the system image.
+**VirtualXposed** is a simple APP based on [VirtualApp](https://github.com/asLody/VirtualApp) and [epic](https://github.com/tiann/epic) to use Xposed Module without needing root, unlocking the bootloader, or flashing the system image.
 (Support Android 5.0~8.1)

 Warning
 -----------

 No use for Commercial Purposes!!!
-Please refer VirtualApp's [declaration](https://github.com/asLody/VirtualApp).
+Please refer to VirtualApp's [declaration](https://github.com/asLody/VirtualApp).

 Usage
 -------

 ### Preparation

-Download the latest apk in [Release page](https://github.com/android-hacker/VirtualXposed/releases) , then install it on your Android phone.
+Download the latest apk from [Release page](https://github.com/android-hacker/VirtualXposed/releases), and install it on your Android device.

 ### Install APP and Xposed module

 Open VirtualXposed, Click the ➕ in home page, add the APP and Xposed module to VirtualXposed's virtual environment.

 Notice: **All operation（install Xposed module, APP）must be done in VirtualXposed**, Otherwise, the Xposed module won't take effect!!
-For example, If you install Youtube APP on your system (Your phone's original system, not in VirtualXposed),and then install Youtube AdAway (A Youtube Xposed module) in VirtualXposed; Or you install Youtube in VirtualXposed, and install Youtube AdAway on original system; or both of them are installed on original system, **These three cases won't take effect!**
+For example, If you install YouTube APP on your system (Your phone's original system, not in VirtualXposed), and then install YouTube AdAway (A YouTube Xposed module) in VirtualXposed; or you install YouTube in VirtualXposed, and install YouTube AdAway on original system; or both of them are installed on original system, **These three cases won't take effect!**

 ![How to install](https://raw.githubusercontent.com/tiann/arts/master/vxp_install.gif)

-There are three ways to install APP or Xposed module to VirtualXposed:
+There are three ways to install an APP or Xposed module to VirtualXposed:

-1. clone the original system's installed apps.
+1. Clone the original system's installed apps.
 Click Button at bottom of home page, then click Add App, the first page are installed apps.
-2. install via apk file.
+2. Install via an apk file.
 (Click Button at bottom of home page, then click Add App, the second page are apks found in your sdcard)
-3. install via external file chooser.
+3. Install via the external file chooser.
 (Click Button at bottom of home page home page, then click App App, use the float button to choose apk file to install)

-For Xposed module, You can install it from Xposed Installer, too.
+For Xposed module, You can install it from XposedInstaller, too.

 ### Active the Xposed module

-Open Xposed Installer in VirtualXposed, go to the module fragment, check the module you want to use:
+Open XposedInstaller in VirtualXposed, go to the module fragment, check the module you want to use:

 ![How to active module](https://raw.githubusercontent.com/tiann/arts/master/vxp_active.gif)

 ### Reboot

-Reboot the VirtualXposed, **No need to reboot your phone**; Just click Settings in home page of VirtualXposed, Click `Reboot` Button, VirtualXposed will reboot like a shot.
+Reboot the VirtualXposed, **No need to reboot your phone**; Just click Settings in home page of VirtualXposed, click `Reboot` button, and VirtualXposed will reboot like a shot.

 ![How to reboot](https://raw.githubusercontent.com/tiann/arts/master/vxp_reboot.gif)